smudge/decks/railsconf-2022/slides.md

 CLICK

 An app should mostly work in isolation.
-Like, it should mostly make sense on its own.

-It might needs some extra massaging at the system boundaries, but if the thing you want to demo can't readily be run in isolation, then
+Like, it might need some extra massaging at the system boundaries, but it should mostly make sense on its own.
 -->

 ---